 Community development collaboration

-Helping executive directors and program managers build organizational capacity without losing their mission.
+Helping executive directors, senior program leaders, and state housing agency leaders build organizational capacity without losing their mission.

-A practical framework for AI implementation in community development organizations.
+A practical framework for responsible AI implementation in housing finance and community development organizations.

 John Little presenting at community development conference